Pet insurance

 A customer may complain if you’ve significantly increased their premium when they renewed their policy.

-Insurers normally consider a variety of factors when deciding the premium for a policy, including:
+Insurers normally consider various factors when deciding the premium, including:

 - previous claims